mcosovic/JuliaGrid.jl/docs/src/manual/acPowerFlow.md

 ---

 ##### Wrapper Function
-JuliaGrid includes a wrapper function, [`acPowerFlow!`](@ref acPowerFlow!), for solving AC power flow.
+JuliaGrid includes a wrapper function, [`powerFlow!`](@ref powerFlow!(::PowerSystem, ::ACPowerFlow)), for solving AC power flow.
 If users aim to compute the AC power flow with a minimal number of function calls, the process would be:
 ```@example ACPowerFlowSolution
 setInitialPoint!(system, analysis) # hide
 analysis = newtonRaphson(system)
-acPowerFlow!(system, analysis; verbose = 3)
+powerFlow!(system, analysis; verbose = 3)
 nothing # hide
 ```